JuliaParallel/MPI.jl/docs/src/configuration.md

 `mpiexec`, but some clusters require using the scheduler launcher interface (e.g. `srun` on Slurm, `aprun` on PBS).
 If the MPI library has an uncommon name you can provide it in `library_names`.
 The MPI standard does not specify the exact application binary interface (ABI).
-In case ABI detection fails you can provide a manual choice, but also open an issue so that the auto-detection can be improved. `export_prefs=true` can be used to copy the preferences into the `Project.toml` instead of creating a
+In case ABI detection fails you can provide a manual choice (either `MPICH`, `MPItrampoline`, `OpenMPI`, or `MicrosoftMPI`), but also open an issue such that the automatic detection can be improved.
-`LocalPreferences.toml` file to hold them.
+`export_prefs=true` can be used to copy the preferences into the `Project.toml` instead of creating a `LocalPreferences.toml` file to hold them.

 #### Notes to HPC cluster adminstators